BUSN4401 Qualitative Business Research Methods

 - Unit content includes qualitative research methods used in social science research.
 Topics include (1) research objectives and contexts appropriate to the use of qualitative methods; (2) theoretical traditions in qualitative research; (3) sampling strategies; (4) intent and techniques for multi-method qualitative research; and (5) preliminary analysis of qualitative data, selection and use of supporting qualitative and/or quantitative methods, and multi-method analysis of data and presentation of research results.

 - Students are able to (1) explain the underlying philosophical assumptions involved in qualitative research; (2) develop appropriate qualitative research designs and methodologies for specific research questions; (3) collect data through a variety of qualitative techniques; (4) analyse and interpret qualitative data using software; and (5) generate insightful and valid research conclusions in the form of research reports.

-- Typically this unit is assessed in the following ways: (1) workshop participation; (2) group report ; and (3) individual report.
+- Indicative assessments in this unit are as follows: (1) workshop participation; (2) group report ; and (3) individual report.
 Further information is available in the unit outline.